 Listen to your loved one.
 It’s important to listen without judging or “cheerleading.”
 Simply listening to and validating what your loved one is expressing can be one of the most important contributions you make.

 Support your loved one’s treatment decisions.
-While you may be in a position to share decision making, ultimately it is your loved one who bears the impact of multiple myeloma and its treatment.
-It is important to support whatever decisions he or she makes.
+While you may be in a position to share decision making, ultimately it is your loved one who bears the impact of their multiple myeloma and its treatment.

 Continue your support when your loved one’s treatment is over.
 The end of treatment means fewer meetings with the health care team, whose support you have likely relied on.
-Contact CancerCare or a member of your loved one’s health care team for guidance on providing caregiving help during this transitional period.
+You may also have questions about how to transition away from being a caregiver, so getting support during this transition can be helpful.

 Remember to Take Care of Yourself

 Taking care of a loved one can be a positive experience, but it can also feel like a full-time job and be very stressful.
-Caregiving can be even more challenging if you have other significant responsibilities, like working, raising children, or caring for your own health.
 Many caregivers tend to put their own needs and feelings aside; however, it’s important for you to take good care of yourself.
 Here are some tips to help you do so:

 Stay active.
 Experts recommend at least 150 minutes (2.5 hours) of moderate-intensity aerobic activity per week, preferably spread throughout the week.
 Aerobic activity includes the use of cardio machines, walking, running, hiking, swimming and dancing.

 Get enough sleep.
 Caregiving can be emotionally and physically draining, and you should try to get enough sleep.
 The Centers for Disease Control and Prevention (CDC) recommends at least seven hours per night for adults.
 Also, take naps during the day if you need them.

 Keep up with your own checkups, screenings and medications.
 Your health is very valuable.
 Stay on top of your own medical appointments, and have a system for remembering to take any medicines you need to stay healthy.

 Get emotional support.
 Caregiving is hard work that can affect your emotional well-being.
 Taking care of yourself includes coping with many of your own feelings that come up as you care for your loved one.
-Here are some tips:
+Here are some tips to help you cope:

-- Take a break.
+Take a break.
 Take some time for yourself regularly.
-Even if it’s just for a few minutes, doing something you enjoy (e.g. taking a walk, listening to relaxing music, working on a favorite hobby) can help you recharge.
+Even if it’s just for a few minutes, doing something you like can help you recharge.

-- Open up to friends and family.
+Open up to friends and family.
 Ask friends or family members if they would be willing to be “on call” in times of stress.
-You can also plan a regular check-in time.
-Be sure to make time for socializing with friends or family, preferably outside of your home.
+You can also plan a regular “check-in” time.
+And be sure to make time for socializing with friends or family, preferably outside of your home.

-- Talk to a professional about your feelings and concerns.
+Talk to a professional about your feelings and concerns.
 Many caregivers feel overwhelmed and alone.
-Speaking with a counselor or oncology social worker may help you cope with some of your feelings and worries.
+Speaking with a counselor or oncology social worker may help you cope.
 CancerCare’s oncology social workers are just a phone call away.

 Multiple myeloma that is not causing symptoms (also known as smoldering multiple myeloma) may not initially need to be treated.
-Your loved one’s doctor will regularly monitor his or her condition through blood and urine tests to determine if the disease is progressing and if treatment is needed.
+The person’s condition is regularly monitored through blood and urine tests to determine if the disease is progressing and if treatment is needed.

 Stem Cell Transplant

-When a person with multiple myeloma receives his or her own stem cells, the procedure is called an “autologous” stem cell transplant.
-The procedure is known as an “allogeneic” stem cell transplant is the most common type of stem cell transplant in multiple myeloma.
-Allogeneic stem cell transplants, in which stem cells are from a donor (either a close relative, such as a brother or sister, or a donor from a registry), are not commonly used in treating multiple myeloma.
+When a person with multiple myeloma receives their own stem cells, the procedure is called an “autologous” stem cell transplant.
+The procedure is known as an “allogeneic” stem cell transplant if the stem cells are from a donor (either a close relative, such as a brother or sister, or a donor from a registry).

 A stem cell transplant is an intensive treatment.
-To determine if it is the right treatment approach, doctors weigh a number of factors, including the person’s age and general physical health.
+To determine if stem cell transplant is the right treatment approach, doctors weigh a number of factors, including the person’s age and general physical health.

 Through a complicated mechanism that was only recently discovered, immunomodulatory drugs lead to the degradation (reduction) of growth signals in myeloma cells.
-These medications are taken by mouth as capsules, typically in combination with corticosteroids like dexamethasone and frequently in combination with proteasome inhibitors (see the next section of this booklet) or other drugs.
+These medications are taken by mouth as capsules, typically in combination with corticosteroids like dexamethasone and frequently in combination with proteasome inhibitors.

 Immunomodulatory drugs are an important option for treating multiple myeloma.
 Lenalidomide (Revlimid) was approved by the U.S. Food and Drug Administration (FDA) in 2006 for relapsed (recurring) multiple myeloma.
 It was approved for newly-diagnosed patients in 2015 and as a maintenance therapy (continued treatment designed to prevent relapse) in 2017.
-Pomalidomide (Pomalyst), another type of immunomodulatory drug, was approved in 2013 for the treatment of relapsed disease.
+Pomalidomide (Pomalyst) was approved in 2013 for the treatment of relapsed disease.

-Proteasome inhibitors are a type of targeted therapy, are approved by the FDA for the treatment of multiple myeloma.
+Three proteasome inhibitors, a type of targeted therapy, are approved by the FDA for the treatment of multiple myeloma.
 The proteasome is a complex of proteins inside cells that breaks down proteins in healthy cells and cancer cells.
 Proteasome inhibitors interfere with this action, resulting in the death of myeloma cells.

 Other Treatment Options for Multiple Myeloma

-Chemotherapy drugs, given intravenously (through a needle into a vein) or in pill form, can destroy myeloma cells.
-The types of chemotherapy most often given to treat multiple myeloma include melphalan (Alkeran) and cyclophosphamide (Cytoxan).
+Chemotherapy drugs, given intravenously or in pill form, can destroy myeloma cells.
+The types of chemotherapy most often given to treat multiple myeloma are:

-Radiation therapy is often used to shrink myeloma cells in a specific area, such as a plasmacytoma (a collection of myeloma cells that create a tumor, most often starting in the bone).
+Radiation therapy is often used to shrink myeloma cells in a specific area, such as a plasmacytoma (a collection of myeloma cells that create a bone tumor).
 The course of treatment can last several weeks.